 The trend between swing speed and handicap is fairly self-explanatory.
 Hitting the golf ball farther allows you to hit shorter approach shots to the green.
 Less club into the green equals better accuracy.
 Ergo, lower scores.

-Research conduction by Trackman a few years ago showed that the average driver swing speed for average male golfers was 93.4 mph.
+Research conducted by Trackman a few years ago showed that the average driver swing speed for average male golfers was 93.4 mph.
 Approximately 45 percent of golfers tested averaged between 91-100 mph swing speeds.
 If you fall within this category, it is safe to say you are around average.
 The average male handicap is approximately 14, so if you fall within this speed bracket your handicap most likely ranges anywhere from 6 to 20.

 Scratch golfers and top amateurs will be looking to get their driver swing speed over 105 mph.